trimstray/the-book-of-secret-knowledge/README.md

 <br>

 <p align="center">
 <b>!!!
-This documentation is incomplete and constantly developed. !!!</b>
+This documentation is incomplete and constantly developed !!!</b>
 </p>

 ***